What is an example of a thermal break?

 Read more

-What is the computer in a car called?
+What are the main computers in a car?

 Read more